Game of Thrones: Cultural influence

 In 2019, singer-songwriter Taylor Swift told Entertainment Weekly that several songs on her 2017 album Reputation were inspired by Game of Thrones characters and plots.
 "Khaleesi" became more popular as a name for baby girls in the United States.
 In the novels and the TV series, "khaleesi" is not a name, but the title of the wife of a "khal" (warlord) in the Dothraki language, held by Daenerys Targaryen.
 Other names from characters in the series, like Daenerys, also became popular baby names.

 Game of Thrones has also become a subject of both academic and scientific inquiry.
 In 2016, researchers published a paper analyzing emotional sentiment in online public discourse associated with the unfolding storyline during the fourth season.
-The Mathematical Association of America published a journal in 2016 that applied the multidisciplinary field of network science to create a social network for the show's characters and their relationships.
+The Mathematical Association of America published a journal in 2016 that applied the field of network science to create a social network for the show's characters and their relationships.
 The analysis purported to be able to distinguish discussions about an episode's storyline from media critiques or assessments of a specific actor's performance.
 In 2018, Australian scientists conducted a survival analysis and examined the mortality among 330 important characters during the first seven seasons of Game of Thrones.
 In 2019, the Australian Red Cross conducted a study using international humanitarian law to determine which of the Game of Thrones' characters had committed the most war crimes during the first seven seasons of the show.

-Animals have also been named after the show.
-Three species of mud dragons; Echinoderes daenerysae, Echinoderes rhaegal and Echinoderes drogoni, a bee fly; Paramonovius nightking, three species of scarab beetles; Gymnetis drogoni, Gymnetis rhaegali and Gymnetis viserioni, and a brittle star, Ophiohamus georgemartini, due to its sharp thorns resembling those depicted on the Game of Thrones crown.
+Several animal species have also been given names inspired by the show.
+They include three species of mud dragons: Echinoderes daenerysae, Echinoderes rhaegal and Echinoderes drogoni; a bee fly, Paramonovius nightking; three species of scarab beetles: Gymnetis drogoni, Gymnetis rhaegali and Gymnetis viserioni; and a brittle star, Ophiohamus georgemartini, due to its sharp thorns resembling those depicted on the Game of Thrones crown.

+In 2025, Colossal Biosciences announced that it was working to de-extinct the dire wolf.
+Kit Harington, Sophie Turner and George R.R.
+Martin, the latter of which wrote about meeting the animals on his blog, are investors in the company.
+The wolves are named Romulus, Remus, and Khaleesi.

+Game of Thrones episode recap articles were a significant source of web traffic for many top news sites, including The Atlantic, The New York Times and NPR.